mopsicus/shardy/docs/next.md

 It's also a good idea to wrap your services in Docker for quick deployment and management.

+Use [extensions](./reference.md#-extension) to improve your services.
+Each extension is executed `before` or `after` the service callbacks.
+Combine them to get more flexible services.

 In the future, I plan to implement a **plugin system** into Shardy, which will allow developers to extend the basic functionality and write their own middleware for the core processes.
 But right now, these are just plans. 🙄

 # 🚀 Run in production